Charles Grant (defensive end): Regular season

+Playoffs

 Legal troubles

 Grant was indicted on a charge of involuntary manslaughter stemming from a February 2008 altercation at a nightclub in which a pregnant woman was shot to death outside a Blakely, Georgia nightclub.
 Korynda Reed, 23, and her unborn fetus died after being taken to the Southeast Alabama Medical Center in Dothan after the fight early in the morning of February 3, 2008.
 Grant has said that he was neither an instigator nor a participant in the fight.
 Grant was arraigned on August 15, 2008.
 The criminal case was resolved in May 2010 when Grant pleaded guilty to a charge of public affray, he was assessed a $1,000 fine and a year's probation, and ordered to pay $20,000 for the cost of the investigation by the sheriff's office; the more serious involuntary murder charge was dismissed.
 Grant still faced a civil suit by the family of the victim.